charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 ```

-Having all my notes in one setup, it makes it really easy to navigate my projects/private projects.
+With everything in one system, navigation becomes nice.
-I'm in the supermarket and I need the grocery list for Lasagne?
-Pow, just load it on my phone.
+If I'm standing in the supermarket and need the grocery list for lasagne, I open it on my phone.

-Overall I really enjoy the connectivity between having searchable indexed notes between my desktop computer, laptop and phone.
-It feels like I can continue whatever I am doing, whenever.
+The important part isn't mobile editing.
+It's knowing that my notes are searchable and available wherever I am.
+I can pick up the thread and continue, without trying to remember what past-me was thinking.

 ## Setup, installation and configuration